-If you’re behind on payments, it’s possible that your vehicle will be repossessed by the lender.
-Your vehicle is considered collateral under the terms of the loan agreement, so the lender has the right to take back the car or truck if there is a lapse in payments.
+If you’re behind on your car loan payments, it’s possible that your vehicle will be repossessed by the lender.
+Your vehicle is considered collateral under the terms of the loan agreement, so the lender has the right to take back the car or truck if there is a lapse in payments or terms of the agreement are broken.

 What to Do Before Repossession